-The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the transitional Doctor of Physical Therapy program from the following states: AL, AK, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MS, MT, NE, NV, NH, NJ, ND, NM, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WY.
+The University of St. Augustine for Health Sciences is currently accepting applications for enrollment to the transitional Doctor of Physical Therapy program from the following states: AL, AK, AZ, CA, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MO, MS, MT, NE, NV, NH, NJ, ND, NM, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WY.

 Admission to the program is open to all physical therapists who entered the profession with a bachelor’s degree or master’s in physical therapy from an accredited institution.
 It is expected that all applicants are licensed or eligible for licensure in the United States; however, those international students who are not planning to pursue licensure in the United States are exempt from this requirement.
 If the student plans to complete a clinical residency, he or she must be a licensed physical therapist in the state where the residency is located.

 Official transcripts from all previous institutions of higher learning must be submitted directly to the University in accordance with the Application for Admission instructions.

 Foreign-trained candidates who do not require a student visa to participate in University courses and/or degree programs can be considered for admission.
 All instruction at the University is conducted in English.
 To be considered for admission to the transitional DPT program, the following criteria will apply: